 Understanding How Oak Beams are Graded

-There are a few different grades of European Oak Beams, ranging from the highest visual grade of QPA with few knots and tight rules, right down to sleeper grade which is at the other end of the spectrum completely.
+We have a few different grades of European Oak Beams for sale, ranging from the highest visual grade of QPA with few knots and tight rules, right down to sleeper grade which is at the other end of the spectrum completely.

 How do we decide which beams belong to which grade though?